SomeProfoundName/SomeProfoundName/README.md

 ### Currently

-- Currently on a software development bootcamp with JustIt <br>
+- Currently on a software development bootcamp with JustIt
-<s>Following a Data Structures and Algorithms in Python course on Udemy.</s>
+- <s>Following a Data Structures and Algorithms in Python course on Udemy.</s>
 - Learning React.
 - Looking for a job in tech.